 3. St. Bernard

 This lovable giant has both back and front legs adorned with an extra digit.
 It is thought the dewclaw may have come in handy during the days when the St. Bernard was out looking for people lost in the snow.
 Now, it’s a great toy prop.
 This pooch is gentle, loyal, and very intelligent.
-As the biggest dog in the canine world, this bear of a pup is remarkably mild-mannered and calm.
+As one of the biggest dogs in the world, this bear of a pup is remarkably mild-mannered and calm.

 4. Norwegian Lundehund